marimontefusco/marimontefusco/README.md

 - ⚡ I’m studying system programming and web development to become a Software Developer
 - ⚡ I’m currently learning Software Engineering, AWS Cloud Computing Technology, Python, and SQL at University
 - ⚡ And I'm also trying to improving my Web Development Skills!
-- ⚡ Other things about myself: Fashion Design Degree, Art and Design enthusiast, 3 cats + 1 dog, loooots and lots of plants!
+- ⚡ Other things about myself: Fashion Design Degree, art and design enthusiast, 3 cats + 1 dog, loooots and lots of plants!
   <br>
 - ⚡ Feel free to contact me!